SAP/spartacus-docs/_pages/dev/global-configuration-in-spartacus.md

 Spartacus uses a mechanism that provides global configuration during app initialization (that is, when the application is bootstrapped).
 This configuration does not change while the application is running.
 Each storefront module that uses this configuration usually provides typing with some defaults for its part of the configuration.

-If necessary, you can always override the global configuration in the main app module.
+**Note:** The configuration in the main app module takes precedence over other configurations, and can be used to override any configuration that has been provided elsewhere.

 ***